Martina Fernández: 2022–2024

 She played her first official match for the first team in February 2022, becoming one of the youngest debutants in the senior squad.
 She made five appearances in the league and Copa de la Reina in the 2021–22 and 2022–23 seasons.
 She then had a larger role in the 2023–24 season, due to a large number of injuries to the squad's first team defenders, establishing herself as a central defender.
 She made her UEFA Women's Champions League debut on 13 December 2023 against Rosengård, and scored her first goal for Barcelona in the 92nd minute of this game.

 Fernández was fully promoted to the first team ahead of the 2024–25 season, but experienced injury and spent the first half of the season recovering from knee surgery.
 Having made two appearances for the team, Fernández won the 2024–25 Liga F when Barcelona were confirmed as champions in May 2025.

 Everton

 Wanting to maintain the regular first team playing experience she had in the previous season, Barcelona and Fernández looked for a loan opportunity once she was fully recovered.
 On 4 January 2025, Fernández was announced at Everton on a loan deal until the end of the season.
 From her arrival, she played every minute for Everton, starting and completing all matches as their primary centre-back.
 Everton finished the season eighth place in the Women's Super League, in a tight mid-table; Fernández ranked well among all the league's defenders and was named the team's Young Player of the Season.

 On 18 July 2025, Fernández returned to Everton on a permanent basis for an undisclosed fee.
+She scored her first two goals for the club against Aston Villa on 1 February 2026, helping Everton to their first home win of the 2025-26 season.

+Barcelona

+On 26 July 2026, after a season and an half spent in England, it was announced she would return to Barcelona.